haichuanzhang/docs.getcloudify.org/content/cli/blueprints.md

 Usage: `cfy blueprints install-plugins [OPTIONS] BLUEPRINT_PATH`

 Install the necessary plugins for a given blueprint in the local environment.

 Currently only supports passing the YAML of the blueprint directly.

-#### Required flags

-* `BLUEPRINT_PATH` is the path to the blueprint to install plugins for.
+`BLUEPRINT_PATH` -      is the path to the blueprint to install plugins for.

 &nbsp;
 #### Example